jarviscanada/jarvis_data_eng_CurtisLopes/sql/README.md

 # Introduction
-This project implements a relational database system for managing a sport club's facilities, members, and bookings using PostgreSQL.
-The design focuses on structured data representation, schema normalization, and query-based access patterns to simulate real-world club operations.
+This project implements a relational database system for managing a sports club's facilities, members, and bookings using PostgreSQL.
+The design uses structured data representation, schema normalization, and query-based access patterns to simulate real-world club operations.
 Users of this system may include club administrators, and technical teams responsible for managing membership, facility usage, and historical data.

 The database is containerized using `docker` to ensure a consistent and portable development environment.
-PostgreSQL is used as the primary database engine, allowing for realistic SQL queries and DDL/DML operations.
-Bash scripts are used to automate database setup, while `git` was used for version control throughout the development process.
+PostgreSQL is the primary database engine, allowing for realistic SQL queries and DDL/DML operations.
+SQL scripts are used to automate database setup, while `git` was used for version control throughout the development process.

 The project emphasizes schema design, SQL proficiency, and working with containerized databases in a Linux environment.
-It uses `psql` for interaction with the PostgreSQL database and leverage SQL scripts (`.sql` files) to initialize and load structured data.
+SQL scripts (`.sql` files) are used to initialize and load structured data, while `psql` queries are used to interact with the database.
 The project demonstrates how to set up, populate, and query a relational database in a reproducible, dockerized environment with real-world utility.

 # Architecture & Design
 ![Entity Relationship Diagram](./assets/rdbms.drawio.png)